 Though pruning is always called for…… Read more

 Is the enemy a man or a mouse.
 Or more to the point is he a mouse or a vole, or a mole, or a shrew.
-The question may seem academic, and perhaps so to the casual backyard … Read more
+The question may seem academic, and perhaps so to the casual backyard wanderer.
+But … Read more

 Quite possibly the greatest scourge of the apple tree in an inch long package.

 This is a large beetle whose larvae do considerable damage to fruit trees by eating and tunneling in the trunk.
 The damage often leads … Read more